elliottcarlson/pptx-viewer/docs/a_scrgbClr.md

-# &lt;a:srgbClr&gt;
+# &lt;a:scrgbClr&gt;

-RGB Color Model - Hex Variant
+RGB Color Model - Percentage Variant

 #### Description

-This element specifies a color using the red, green, blue color model.
-Red, green, and blue is expressed as sequence of hex digits, RRGGBB.
-A perceptual gamma of 2.2 is used.
+s element specifies a color using the red, green, blue color model.
+Each component, red, green, and blue is expressed as a percentage from 0% to 100%.
+A linear gamma of 1.0 is assumed.

 Specifies the level of red as expressed by a percentage offset increase or decrease relative to the input color.

 #### Element Information

 **Namespace**: http://schemas.openxmlformats.org/drawingml/2006/main
-**Type**: a:CT_SRgbColor
+**Type**: a:CT_ScRgbColor

 #### Parent Elements